bradleypeterson/Server_Manager/README.md

--Professors have full CRUD operations for Courses, groups, and user credentials -Students have full CRUD operations for their projects -Docker Containerization (Outside of this project's scope)
+-Professors have full CRUD operations for Courses, groups, and user credentials -Students have full CRUD operations for their projects -Docker Containerization (Outside of this project's scope) Bugs
+-User can switch ID and see another student's page (I think)

 ## What's Next?